YOGESH808/backend-project/README.md

 # backend-project

-setup .env file and add PORT in that
+setup .env file
+add following in the .env
+PORT = your port
+SECRET_KEY = your secret key